Office & Hours

 download vita (pdf)

 Dr. Griffin's expertise is in neuromuscular physiology and spinal cord injury research.
-Current studies involve investigating muscular control of the lower back and the knee in healthy and clinical populations and nutritional and FES intervention for acute spinal cord injury.
+Current studies involve investigating muscular control of the lower back and the knee in healthy and clinical populations and nutritional and functional electrical stimulation intervention for acute spinal cord injury.

 1999 Ph.D.
 Graduate Program in Neuroscience, University of Western Ontario, London, ON, Canada